aliomaster/sku-error-fixer-for-woocommrece/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin fixing a unique SKU error of WooCommerce products.
+This plugin fixes a unique SKU error of WooCommerce products.

 == Description ==

 When you creating new products in your webshop using a WooCommerce plugin, you can get the unique SKU error for your product and SKU not being saved properly.
 This is because in the database there are old variations of previously created products that have the same SKU number.
-WooCommerce SKU variations Cleaner plugin solves this problem by cleaning and/or removing old products variables and also you can setup automatic checking and fixing not unique SKU problem when you edit a product.
+WooCommerce SKU Error Fixer plugin solves this problem by cleaning and/or removing old products variables and also you can setup automatic checking and fixing not unique SKU problem when you edit a product.

 == Installation ==